-After selection and confirmation of attendance, participants will meet with Dr. Nicoll one-on-one via a Zoom meeting, approximately 8-9 weeks before the group meets on site.
-All participants are expected to engage in writing exercises, with guidance from Dr. Nicoll, during the weeks leading up to the meeting in November.
+After selection and confirmation of attendance, participants will meet with Dr. Oermann one-on-one via a Zoom meeting, approximately 8-9 weeks before the group meets on site.
+All participants are expected to engage in writing exercises, with guidance from Dr. Oermann, during the weeks leading up to the retreat.
 The goal for each participant is to submit a completed manuscript to a strategically selected journal

 during the face-to-face session (more details below).
 With the understanding that most manuscripts submitted for publication require revision prior to acceptance, the faculty will work on revisions with participants for a period of time not to exceed one year

 Participants will be eligible to earn 1.2 CEUs after completing an online, post-retreat evaluation.

 This program addresses the following Core Competencies for Nurse Educators©

 Pursue Continuous Quality Improvement in the Nurse Educator Role

 Engage in Scholarship